 About the Competition

 The Macarthur region, our backyard, is home to a wide diversity of native plants and animals.
 Many of these plants and animals are affected by a range of impacts such as habitat loss, competition and predation from non-native species and foreign diseases.
-There are a range of species occurring within the local region that are at risk of extinction and have been listed as threatened species.
-Visit our Biodiversity page for more information on threatened plants and animals of the Wollondilly Shire.
+There are a range of species occurring within the local region that are at risk of extinction and have been listed as ‘Threatened Species.’

-The Threatened Species Art and Writing Competition (TSAC) is a regional environmental education program, involving Campbelltown City Council, Camden Council and Wollondilly Shire Council.
+The Threatened Species Art and Writing Competition (TSAC) is a regional environmental education program, involving Wollondilly Shire Council, Campbelltown City Council and Camden Council.
 The competition celebrates Biodiversity Month (September) and Threatened Species Day on 7 September.

 How to enter